opconWizard/opcon-docs/docs/reference/Operations-Machine-Messages.md

 : UNIX LSAM Exit Codes

-In many cases, a specific failure message is returned from the LSAM and viewable as field \"LSAM Error Message\" under the \"General\" tab of the Job Configuration screen.
+In many cases, a specific failure message is returned from the LSAM and viewable as field "LSAM Error Message" under the "General" tab of the Job Configuration screen.
 Messages begin with text generated by the LSAM, and conclude with parentheses containing an integer message ID and perhaps other test.
 If the error was the result of a system call, the